 Through a combination of online formal class and oral training with Tibetan conversation partners, students can expect to achieve the necessary skills to carry on an intermediate level conversation in modern Tibetan.
-This course aims to prepare students to put their language skills to practical use during the January term (J-Term) course in Nepal, and/or in other situations in Tibetan speaking communities.
+This course aims to prepare students to put their language skills to practical use during an immersive program in Nepal, and/or in other situations in Tibetan speaking communities.